jmurowaniecki/Otium-OS/README.md

 ***
 ## Running the project ##
-This is a 0x10c-devkit project.
-In order to open the project, compile and run, you'll need to download 0x10c-devkit from [http://0x10c-devkit.com](http://0x10c-devkit.com)

-To open it simply open OOS.10csln
+This is a project for the dcputoolchain.
+You can get it at [http://dcputoolcha.in/](http://dcputoolcha.in/)

+Compile it with this: dtasm main.dasm -o OOS.bin --binary

+Run it with this: dtemu OOS.bin